nickhaynes/GwG-Udacity-FEWD-Nanodegree/Project-Arcade Game Clone/README.md

 ## How Do I Win?

+Open the file--in this case, the index HTML file.
+Count the bugs.
+Time the bugs.
+Run.
 Get to the river.
 Then swim in the river.
 Not too long, though--then it's off to find another river to swim in!